SanicBTW/BasicMusicPlayer/readme.md

-# V3.0 (EARLY RELEASE) Rewrite
+# V3.0 Rewrite

+## Early developer preview 2 (EDPR 2)

-## Beware of bugs
+### Beware of bugs

-Huge thanks to [Bonndubz](https://github.com/bonndevoff) for the help

-Changelog:
+# Changelog

-Rewrite the main page, using Ionic
+Moved the song list to main menu

-Implement custom songs feature

-UI is subject to change

-Code is subject to change

-No settings implemented yet
+Added a current playing header for music name

+Added prev and next song buttons

+Modified loop to be a button

+When finishing the current song it will go to the next one

+# Still not added

 Notifications gone (For now, will add them again with Ionic design I guess, maybe not)